toleen98/React-Text-Highlight-popup/README.md

 ---|---|---
 text|string| The text to highlight. range|{ from: number, to: number }[]| An array of objects representing the range of text to highlight.
-Each object should have a from and to property representing the start and end indexes of the range. popupActions|{
-     label: string
-    action: (selectedText: string, textRange: { from: number, to: number }) => void }| An array of React elements representing the custom actions to display in the popup.
+Each object should have a from and to property representing the start and end indexes of the range. popupActions|{label: string,action: (selectedText: string, textRange: { from: number, to: number }) => void}| An array of React elements representing the custom actions to display in the popup.